-You are eligible for membership in our plan as long as:
+You are eligible for membership in our plan as long as all the following are true:

-- You have both Medicare Part A and Medicare Part B (or Medicare Part B) (Section 2.2 below tells you about Medicare Part A and Medicare Part B). - -and- you live in our geographic service area (Section 2.3 below describes our service area). - -and- you are a United States citizen or are lawfully present in the United States. - -and- you do not have End-Stage Renal Disease (ESRD), with limited exceptions, such as if you develop ESRD when you are already a member of a plan that we offer, or you were a member of a different plan that was terminated.
+- You have both Medicare Part A and Medicare Part B (or Medicare Part B) (Section 2.2 below tells you about Medicare Part A and Medicare Part B). - You live in our geographic service area (Section 2.3 below describes our service area). - You are a United States citizen or are lawfully present in the United States.